Student Access Rooms

 Educational institutions are continually discovering new issues that need to be addressed in the pursuit of equality of access in education.
 Through ongoing consultation with the various participants, agreements can be reached and solutions found.

 It is the responsibility of institutions to ensure that students with disability have equal opportunity in accessing an education.
-This includes the physical environment of the campus, where the provision of assistive technology, ergonomic furniture, quiet rest areas, parenting rooms and access to kitchenettes needs to be considered.
+This includes the physical environment of the campus, where the provision of assistive technology, ergonomic furniture, quiet rest areas, sensory spaces, parenting rooms and access to kitchenettes needs to be considered.

 Resting rooms can be designed to accommodate students who need to take medication (such as insulin), or those who have chronic pain or severe fatigue and need to rest before lectures and tutorials.
-Following on from questions raised on the austed email list around this issue, the general consensus is that these rooms are not supervised and are for rest only, not for illness or conditions that might require medical attention.
+Following on from questions raised on the Austed email list around this issue, the general consensus is that these rooms are not supervised and are for rest only, not for illness or conditions that might require medical attention.
 Lockers are provided in some resting rooms.
 These may be used to store linen or sleeping bags if using the room on a regular basis, otherwise disposable sheeting and pillowcases can be made available.
 Some institutions are piloting a napping stations and low sensory rooms.
 Other institutions are considering the provision of facilities with assistive technology rooms and multi-access suites.
 Some of these areas may be provided on for extended hours including late night or 24-hour access so safety and risk management considerations need to be considered.

-Such facilities may include:
+Other facilities may include: